MSLNZ/msl-loadlib/README.rst

    msl install loadlib

+Optional dependencies:

+* `Python for .NET`_
+* Py4J_

-To install the dependencies on Linux, please follow the instructions on the `prerequisites <http://msl-loadlib.readthedocs.io/en/latest/install.html#prerequisites>`_ section of the documentation.
+To set up your environment on Linux, please follow the instructions on the `prerequisites <http://msl-loadlib.readthedocs.io/en/latest/install.html#prerequisites>`_ section of the documentation.